sfu-natlang/SFUTranslate/README.md

 # Aspect Augmented NMT Experiment Results
 In this section, we report the results of our Aspect Integrated NMT model along with the replicated baseline models.
+The results here are the same as what was reported in the paper.
 You can run our experiments using the standalone scripts in `resources/exp-scripts/aspect_exps`.
 The source code for Aspect Augmented NMT along with the replicated baselines is implemented in `translate/models/aspects`.
 In the result tables: